-Free software trials are attractive, often very useful, and usually a fairly good way to take a quick tour of a new solution before making a full commitment (after all, that’s why we at PTC offer a 30-day free trial for our Creo suite).
+Free software trials are attractive, often very useful, and usually a fairly good way to take a quick tour of a new solution before making a full commitment (after all, that’s why we at PTC offer a free trial for our Creo suite).
 Compared to sorting through competing feature lists, actually being able to sit and use a 3D CAD software risk-free can often give you a far better idea of how well it will actually meet your organization’s design needs.

 Free trial software is a popular, but doesn't always give buyers the full picture.